 Children are not going to be children forever.
 One day you are cuddling them in your arms, the next day they are getting ready for senior prom.
 In between that, it is our responsibility to channel their creativity, challenge their curiosity and ignite their passions for learning and for life.

 How long will we homeschool?
 I don’t know.
 As long as it works for us.
 But honestly, living life according to our convictions, working through our fears and challenging the status quo of what life with young kids is supposed to be like feels pretty good.

 We school when it’s convenient for us, the commute time is great and “summer vacation” can happen any time of year.

 In the mean time, that little girl has learnt while been immersed in culture while dancing with locals in St. Croix.
 She has practiced her streamline on the beaches of Bermuda and have been blessed to see her dad keynote on numerous occasions at different destinations (without school approval), doing something that he’s passionate about.
 Don’t believe the hype.
 Passion counts.

 I’m not telling you that homeschooling is for your family but, I am telling you to trust your intuition.
 Don’t let fear hold you back and remember you can always change your mind.
 Homeschool doesn’t make you, you make it.
 It doesn’t define what you look like, what you drive or what you do for a living.

 Once your kids are well and your spouse is on board, know that you’ve got this.

 I say this not because you don’t know, but because I know that someone needs to read this.
-Two years ago, I needed to read this.
-And now that we’re into our second year of homeschooling or “road schooling” (side note: we’re hardly ever home), I am writing this for someone else’s benefit.
+Three years ago, I needed to read this.
+And now that we’re into our fourth year of homeschooling or “road schooling” (side note: we’re hardly ever home), I am writing this for someone else’s benefit.

 In the meantime, that little girl…that one with the self directed timing.
 I think that she’ll be OK.